davidzas/github-history/README.md

 This project shows the commits history of this very git repostory.
 In order to run locally please follow the instructions below:

+## Pre-requisites:

+In order for this application to ever work you must install [NodeJs](https://nodejs.org/es/).
+Follow the instructions found [here](https://nodejs.org/es/download/).

+Minimun Version should be 14

 ## Step 1: Install dependencies